Judge denies county’s attempt to dismiss claims in Desmond lawsuit

 YOUNGSTOWn

-A visiting judge denied a motion by attorneys representing the Mahoning County Prosecutor’s office to dismiss counts in a lawsuit filed by a former assistant prosecutor.
+A visiting judge denied a motion by attorneys who represent the Mahoning County Prosecutor’s Office to dismiss counts in a lawsuit filed by a former assistant prosecutor.

-Martin Desmond filed the lawsuit against county Prosecutor Paul Gains in March.
-It accuses Gains of defamation, intimidation and civil liability for criminal acts in connection with Desmond’s firing.
+Martin Desmond filed the lawsuit against the county, Prosecutor Paul Gains and chief assistant Prosecutor Linette Stratford in March.
+It accuses Gains and Stratford of defamation, intimidation and civil liability for criminal acts in connection with Desmond’s firing.

-The motion, filed by the county’s attorneys, sought to dismiss 18 counts in the lawsuit and argued that Desmond couldn’t file a civil suit seeking damages for violations of a criminal statute without a prior criminal conviction or plea.
+The motion, filed by the county’s attorneys, sought to dismiss 18 of 22 counts in the lawsuit and argued that Desmond couldn’t claim civil damages for violations of a criminal statute without a prior criminal conviction or plea.

 The case is one of several Desmond actions open before Judge Inderlied.